Ciclarion/orgAInize/README.md

 - Unbutu (tested on 24.04)
 - Good Nvidia GPU with capabilites to run CUDA 12.x (tested on RTX3090)
-- Docker installed

 ## Installation

 The installation process is straightforward, facilitated by the design of a shell script and the deployment of Docker containers for each component (totaling 4 Docker containers).
 However, it's essential to note that the complete installation process take a lot of time as it will :
+- Install docker
+- Install Nvidia Container Toolkit
+- Configure it
--Set-up all dockers
+- Set-up all dockers
--Download the model from HuggingFace
+- Download the model from HuggingFace
--Convert the model to TensorRT
+- Convert the model to TensorRT
--Config all the servers
+- Config all the servers

 To set up the project, follow these two easy steps: